danielfrg/pelican-jupyter/README.md

 Mainly: pelican==3.2.2 and ipython==1.0.0

-Also this libraries are used by the IPython.nbconver:
+Also this libraries are used by the IPython.nbconvert:
 Sphinx==1.1.3 and [pandoc](http://johnmacfarlane.net/pandoc/)

 I test this under Python 3, Python 2 in theory works but I do not test it.